Buried Child: Act II

 The scene begins with the introduction of Vince and Shelly.
 Vince was headed to meet his father Tilden in New Mexico but has decided to stop over at his grandparents' house on the way there; Shelly is just tagging along for the ride.
 Vince is surprised when he enters the house as Dodge does not recognize him at all.
 Shelly then believes they have entered the wrong house and tries to convince Vince to leave, but he does not budge.
 Tilden then enters the room with a bundle of carrots and is uninterested in Shelly and Vince.
 Vince then gets Tilden's attention, but Tilden also does not recognize Vince.

 Vince tries different methods to convince Tilden and Dodge of his identity, while Shelly helps Tilden with the carrots.
 Dodge then motions to Vince and tells him to go buy him alcohol, and he does so.
 While he is gone, Shelly talks to Tilden and asks him questions about Vince.
 Tilden goes on saying that he does not recognize Vince but he does look familiar.
-Tilden also talks about the son he had a long time ago with his mother, Halie, but Dodge had killed the baby and buried him in the backyard.
+Tilden also talks about a son he once had, whom Dodge killed and buried in the backyard.
+The text implies, though never states explicitly, that this child may have been conceived with Halie.
 Bradley then re-enters the scene and begins to harass Shelly by sticking his hand in her mouth.
 He then takes her fur coat and places it over Dodge and blacks out.